isomerpages/nhg-jsmc/_programs/Track Speakers/Track 2.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>Track 2B2: Love is in the air “twelve-kilometres high medicine"</summary>
+<summary>Track 2B2: Love Is In The Air “Twelve-Kilometres High Medicine"</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Flight nurses are a specialized group of professionals who care for acutely
 ill patients outside the hospital environment.
 We are an essential part